This article will show you the step-by-step approach for SSIS Package Deployment using BIDS or SQL Data Tools.

 For this demonstration, we use the following Integration Service project.
 As you can see, it has a one and only package.

 Before we start deploying the project, let me show you the configuration of the SSIS package.
+From the below screenshot, you can see that it has one Data Flow task

 In the Data Flow region, it has one OLE DB Source and OLE DB Destination

-Let me double-click on the OLE DB Source, so you can see the table we used as a source.
-From the below screenshot, you can see that we used Employee Duplicate table present in the Database.
+Let me double-click on the OLE DB Source so you can see the table we used as a source.
+From the below screenshot, you can see that we used the Employee Duplicate table present in the Database.
 I suggest you refer to the OLE DB Source article to understand the configuration settings.

 Let me double-click on the OLE DB Destination to see the destination Table we used.
 The screenshot below shows that we used the Load Data From SQL table present in the SQL Tutorial Database.
 Therefore, I suggest you refer to the OLE DB Destination article to understand the destination configuration settings.